bewuethr/slack-analyzer/README.md

   the same data with only current employees
 - The `diffs/*.diff` files contain the unified diffs of the TSV data between two updates

+### Turnover graph

+- [`generateturnover`](generateturnover) is an awk script that takes `tenures.tsv` as an input and produces a data file for gnuplot with the number of employees who have joined or left, and the employee total for each month
+- [`turnover.tsv`](turnover.tsv) is the output of the awk script; it is committed so it can serve as an indicator if the graph should be regenerated or not
+- [`turnover.gpi`](turnover.gpi) is a gnuplot script to produce the turnover graph with the employee total, and the monthly turnover; it requires a terminal type as a parameter (see `update.yml` workflow for examples)
+- `turnover.svg` is the graph used in the README (see above)